Macronucleus

 A macronucleus (formerly also meganucleus) is the larger type of nucleus in ciliates.
 Macronuclei are polyploid and undergo direct division without mitosis.
 It controls the non-reproductive cell functions, such as metabolism.
-During conjugation, the macronucleus disintegrates, and a new macronucleus is formed by karyogamy of the micronuclei.
+During conjugation, the macronucleus disintegrates, and a new one is formed by karyogamy of the micronuclei.

-The macronucleus contains hundreds to thousands of chromosomes, each present in many copies.
-The macronucleus lacks a mechanism to precisely partition this complex genome equally during nuclear division; thus, how the cell manages to maintain a balanced genome after generations of divisions is unknown.
+Macronuclei contain hundreds to thousands of chromosomes, each present in many copies.
+There is no mechanism to precisely partition this complex genome equally during nuclear division; thus, how the cell manages to maintain a balanced genome after generations of divisions is unknown.